igorv404/algorithms/README.md

 ## Get started

-Before running the code you need:
+To run the code you need:

 - Download a [Node.js](https://nodejs.org)
 - Download TypeScript using command `npm install -g typescript`